TejaswinSingh/gpt_scraper/README.md

        except gpt_scraper.InvalidCredentialsError as e:  # if credentails were invalid return
        except (
-           RuntimeError
-       ):  # if credentials were not set or there was something wrong with the openai_url return
-       except (
            TimeoutError
        ):  # if something else goes wrong during login (like if a button was not found after repeated tries) return